WHAT IS COVERED

 Using an Out-of-Network Retail Pharmacy

-When you fill a prescription at an Out-of-Network retail pharmacy, you pay the full cost of the prescription when you have it filled.
+When you fill a prescription at a retail pharmacy that does not participate in the CVS Caremark Network, you pay the full cost of the prescription drug when you have the prescription filled.
 You must obtain a detailed receipt for each prescription drug that you purchase.
-Then you must complete a claim form supplied by Caremark® or MILA and send the claim form and each receipt from the pharmacy to Caremark® for processing.
+Then you must complete a claim form supplied by CVS Caremark or MILA and send the claim form and each receipt from the pharmacy to CVS Caremark for processing.
 The receipts must include the following:

 • The name and address of the dispensing pharmacy;